 Getting to the Toad Hall Site in April

 Driving to the TrailheadWith no access from the Parkhurst side of Green River this piece of land is a bit isolated and tricky to get to if you don't have a boat.
 If you don't have a boat you have to walk in from an unmarked gate off the Sea to Sky Highway.
 There is no set parking so finding parking along the highway is tricky.
 You can fit a car or two outside the gate if you ignore the no parking sign, but you are best to park across the highway at the Cougar Mountain turnoff.
-Definitely the best way to get to the old Toad Hall site is by water from the Green Lake Pier just short canoe ride away and Green Lake it tends to be mostly free of ice by early April.
+Definitely the best way to get to the old Toad Hall site is by water from the Green Lake Pier just short, 5 minute paddle to the north end of Green Lake.
 The Green Lake Pier and nearby Green Lake Park are located just off the Sea to Sky Highway on Summer Lane.
 From Village Gate Boulevard in Whistler Village zero your odometer and drive north on Highway 99.
 At 7.5 kilometres you will see the sign on your right for Summer Lane.
 Turn right off the highway, then left onto Summer Lane.
 Take the next right onto Lakeshore Drive and look for the sign on your right for Green Lake Park.
 There is room for a couple cars to park just off the road.
 The Green Lake Pier & Boat Launch is just around the corner on Summer Lane and there is room for several cars to park.
+The map below shows the Green Lake Pier & Boat Launch and red lines indicating the route to Parkhurst Ghost Town directly across the lake.
+To paddle directly to the old Toad Hall site, you just need to paddle to the north end of Green Lake, off the top of this map, though shown on the map above.

 Whistler Area Hot Springs in April